Stats Assistance

 Powered by ReliCheck Quanta

 Effect sizes computed automatically.
 ReliCheck Quanta reports d, g, eta squared, and omega squared alongside every relevant test, formatted for APA.
 Free to try on your Mac.
-No Mac?
-Try the Quantitative Studio on the web.

 Get Quanta